'Credible threats of violence' prompt closure of Michigan capitol to the public ahead of Electoral College vote - KESQ

 The Electoral College meeting will be streamed via Senate TV, McCann said.

+Other states are also increasing security protocols due to concerns over safety, threats and protests.

+Electors in Pennsylvania told CNN they are getting a law enforcement escort, in groups, to the venue where the vote will be held and then back to their hotels and other locations.
+In Arizona, the Electoral College will meet at an undisclosed location, according to the public information office for the secretary of state.
+And electors in Wisconsin are being told to use an unmarked entrance with police escort, according to one of the electors.

-The Electoral College count is typically a routine procedure to formalize the presidential election results, but this year, it has gained a new significance amid unprecedented pressure from President Donald Trump and several Republican allies who have sought to overturn the election in key battleground states — including Michigan — that he lost to Biden.
+The Electoral College count has gained a new significance this year amid unprecedented pressure from President Donald Trump and several Republican allies who have sought to overturn the election in key battleground states — including Michigan — that he lost to Biden.

 Michigan, in particular, has been an epicenter of tension this year.
 In the spring, Democratic Gov. Gretchen Whitmer faced heated pushback over pandemic stay-at-home orders, and protesters, some of whom were armed, stormed the Michigan capitol.
 And weeks before the election, 13 people were charged in an alleged domestic terrorism plot to kidnap Whitmer.